 The Federal Aviation Administration's Airport Improvement Program (AIP) is a national program for airport infrastructure and development.
 The AIP is funded through aviation system user fees, including airline ticket taxes, and taxes on aviation fuels to maintain and develop the infrastructure to meet present and future demand.
 Projects are then ranked on a nationwide basis according to priorities contained within the appropriating legislation and FAA policy.
 Eligible project expenses are then typically reimbursed by the FAA at 95% or 95 cents on the dollar, with a 2.5% matching grant provided by the Massachusetts Department of Transportation Division of Aeronautics (MassDoT).
+The Massachusetts Department of Transportation Division of Aeronautics (MassDoT) also provides Airport Safety and Maintenance (ASMP) grant funds for qualifying projects that are not funded under AIP.
 Revenues generated by the Martha's Vineyard Airport are then budgeted to fund the remaining 2.5% share of the total project cost.